 Front panel dielectric material has a direct bearing on sensitivity.
-The thicker the front panel, the lower the signal-tonoise ratio of the measured capacitive changes and hence the lower the resolution of the touchscreen.
+Plastic front panels are usually suitable up to about 5 mm, and glass up to about 10 mm (dependent upon the screen size and layout).
+The thicker the front panel, the lower the signal-to-noise ratio of the measured capacitive changes and hence the lower the resolution of the touchscreen.
 In general, glass front panels are near optimal because they conduct electric fields almost twice as easily as plastic panels.